unm-historiography/metahistory/essays/archive/myth-and-history.md

 ### The Greeks

-{% include figure.html class="img-left" src="Cyclops_and_Odysseus_vase_painting.svg.png" caption="Figure 2: Ancient Greek vase painting of Odysseus blinding the cyclops Polyphemus" %}
+{% include figure.html class="left" src="Cyclops_and_Odysseus_vase_painting.svg.png" caption="Figure 2: Ancient Greek vase painting of Odysseus blinding the cyclops Polyphemus" %}

 Philosophy and science made Greece the starting point for the story of the [human condition]( https://unm-historiography.github.io/491-fall2016/essays/universal-histories.html) in time (Kelley, 13).
 Proto-historiographical forms of writing in Greek culture included: **Genealogy**, a line of descent traced continuously from a specific ancestor. **Geography**, the study of human activity, including the distribution of populations and resources over time, **Ethnography**, the scientific description of the customs of different cultures and groups of people, and **local history**, the study of the patterns and behavior of the people in one’s own community.
 Like the Egyptians, the Greeks also expressed an interest in **chronology**.
 The objective for many of the first Greek historiographers was to go back as far as they possibly could, and attempt to combine both mythological events from the past with more recent events.
 By doing this, they were attempting to create a more harmonized chronology of their culture (Calame, 19).
 [Hellanicus] (https://www.britannica.com/biography/Hellanicus-of-Lesbos), a contemporary Greek writer, attempted to create a comparative study of the chronologies of the Greeks and barbarian tribes, but was ultimately unable to remove the mythical aspects from his work to make it more historically accurate (Kelley, 15).
 This tells us that although the ancient Greeks were aware of the issues of myth early on, it was sometimes so difficult to break away from including it in their histories, that many had to ultimately abandon their work.
 Some examples of Greek mythology in literature that are still important today include both myths and teachings about Greek gods and heroes (think back to _Homer_), as well as the origins and importance of their own rituals and culture, and the nature of the world.